halyph/old-octopress-blog/source/_posts/2015-05-19-grails-2-dot-5-0-debug-in-intellij-idea.markdown

 {% img right /images/blog/grails.jpg %}

-I've been using Grails v.2.5.0 and tried to debug Grails app via traditional Intellij IDEA Debug with no success.
+I've been using Grails v.2.5.0 and tried to debug Grails app via traditional Intellij IDEA 14 Debug with no success.

-*To be short*: using IDEA *Debug* allows us debug Grails build system only.
+*To be short*: using IDEA *Debug* allows us debug Grails build system **only**.
 Why?
 > Forked execution is configured via the `grails-app/conf/BuildConfig.groovy` file.
 The following is the default configuration:
 ``` groovy
 grails.project.fork = [